AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 ![Alt Text](/assets/img/cvss.JPG)

-Enter the CVE id for the vulnerability to be measured and search:
+I entered the CVE id for the vulnerability to be measured and search:

 ![Alt Text](/assets/img/cvss2.JPG)

-The results indicate 9.3 which is high:
+The results indicated 9.3 which was high:

 ![Alt Text](/assets/img/cvss3.JPG)